Periodontal Disease or Gum Disease Treatments

 Should a problem be detected during your regular check, top cosmetic dentist Dr. Mobasser can help design the appropriate treatments.

-Depending on the condition of your mouth, Dr Mobasser may prescribe products such as peridex, peroxyl, prevident 5000 plus, clinpro 5000,or Mi paste plus, cervitec plus to aid fight the bacteria till your next periodontal maintenance visit.
+Depending on the condition of your mouth, Dr Mobasser may prescribe products such as antibiotics, peridex, peroxyl, prevident 5000 plus, clinpro 5000,or Mi paste plus, cervitec plus to aid fight the bacteria till your next periodontal maintenance visit.

 A vital portion of such treatments includes a routine cleaning to remove the hard calcium deposits that form over time.
 Cleaning also will remove any plaque and tartar deposits built up at the gum line.
 Removing these deposits also will sooth root surfaces, preventing future bacterial deposits leading to Halitosis.